Can You Travel by Land or Train from India to Sri Lanka?

 Current Modes of Transport Between India and Sri Lanka

-Since a direct land connection doesn't exist, travel and trade happen via two main methods:
+Since a direct land connection doesn't exist, to reach Sri Lanka from India, travel and trade rely on two main methods.

 Air Travel: